zwplayer Subtitle Usage Guide

 content Subtitle text content Required

-SRT and VTT files are standard subtitle file formats, and zwplayer also fully supports loading these files.
-For detailed specifications of these subtitle files, please refer to the relevant technical documentation.
+SRT and VTT files are standard subtitle file formats, and zwplayer fully supports loading these files.
+For detailed format specifications of these subtitle files, please refer to the relevant technical documentation.

-The following example demonstrates how to load subtitles in zwplayer:
+The following example demonstrates how to load dual subtitles in zwplayer:

 <script language="javascript">